 It’s all about Borrowing

-Forex trading is all about leverage.
+When it comes to forex trading, leverage is everything.
 The more you invest, the less of a risk it becomes for your capital because there are so many people who want to trade with this same amount and they provide their own funds as well!
 The key thing in forex markets though?
 You may need plenty of borrowing on hand–that initial margin requirement will soon vanish unless enough traders come along too.
+That’s why using leverage is essential in the forex market – it allows you to increase your potential returns while also limiting your downside risk.
+So next time you’re considering a trade, be sure to take leverage into account – it could be the difference between a successful trade and a losing one.

 It’s about Real Leverage not just Margins

-Traders have been using margin to wider their bets and in some cases, it can be more than what they would’ve handled if there was no leverage.
+When forex trading, traders use margin to wider their bets and in some cases, it can be more than what they would’ve handled if there was no leverage.
 The investor could always put up 1% or 2%, but since this is just an attribute for any position rather than something that changes risk-reward profiles, traders will still make plenty of profit with the same amount invested regardless of whether you use 20x versus 5x.
+In most cases, it’s simply a matter of using the correct amount of leverage for the desired risk appetite.
+Some traders like to use high leverage because it allows them to make more money on successful trades.
+However, it also increases their risk of losses.
+So, it’s important to use leverage wisely and not to overleverage your account.

 The real measure of who wins: Your capital commitment!